The

 line.

-surface causing the trout to know that the dragon is not
+break the water surface causing the trout to know that the

-where it should be and thus he will not make his run, but
+dragon is not where it should be and thus he will not make

-instead he might come up slowly to investigate and that
+his run, but instead he might come up slowly to investigate

 You can get very precise with presenting this fly to a hunting